cncf/landscapeapp/README.md

 You can embed the landscape in a website in a few different ways...

-- If you want just a full visual of the landscape in landscape mode, you can do:
+- If you want just a full static image of the landscape in landscape mode, you can do:

 ```
 <!-- Embed ASWF landscape as a PNG -->